After his arrest sparked the Tulsa Race Massacre, Dick Rowland disappeared

 In September 1921, the charges against Dick Rowland were dropped, according to records.

-Charles Franklin Barrett, the Oklahoma National Guard adjutant general whose troops were called into Tulsa during the rampage, concluded that the massacre was caused by “an impudent Negro, a hysterical girl and a yellow journal.”
+Charles Franklin Barrett, the Oklahoma National Guard adjutant general whose troops were called into Tulsa during the rampage, concluded the massacre was caused by “an impudent Negro, a hysterical girl and a yellow journal.”

 On Sept.
-28, 1921, The Topeka Plain Dealer newspaper reported: “It was brought out in the investigation that he was entirely innocent, the girl never having complained that such were the facts as published in a local WHITE PAPER.
+28, 1921, the Topeka Plaindealer newspaper reported: “It was brought out in the investigation that he was entirely innocent, the girl never having complained that such were the facts as published in a local WHITE PAPER.
 Sarah Page has vanished and has never been apprehended since the day she made a statement refuting the charges alleged against Rowland.”

-Most historians agree that Rowland escaped Tulsa.
+Most historians agree Rowland escaped Tulsa.
 Where he landed is another story.

-Several reports say that Sheriff McCollough took Rowland to Kansas City.
+Several reports say Sheriff McCullough took Rowland to Kansas City.
 But Rowland may have secretly returned to Tulsa in the fall of 1921.

-He came to the tent where Damie Rowland was living after her boarding house was burned down in the massacre.
+He came to the tent where Damie Rowland was living after her boardinghouse was burned down in the massacre.
 “She fed him and they talked some and Dick said he was so sorry, but there were only so many ways he could express his remorse,” Tim Madigan wrote in his book “The Burning.”
 “What was done was done, Damie said.”

-In a 1970 interview with Tulsa historian Ruth Avery, Damie Rowland said he’d asked her about people who died in the massacre and those who survived.
+In a 1970 interview with Tulsa historian Ruth Avery, Damie Rowland said he had asked her about people who died in the massacre and those who survived.
 He left the tent before dawn.

 “He wrote to her every month from Kansas City,” Madigan wrote.
 He told her that Page was in Kansas City, too.

 “Dick said that Sarah felt terrible that the police had arrested him for something he didn’t do, but she never talked at all about the burning and killing set in motion by her lies,” according to Madigan.
-“If Dick still loved Sarah, he didn’t say. “
+“If Dick still loved Sarah, he didn’t say.”

 Then her name disappeared from Dick’s letters and not long after that, he moved to Oregon, where he found work in shipyards along the coast.

-Damie Rowland told Avery that she continued to receive letters from Dick until the 1960s.
+Damie Rowland told Avery that she continued to receive letters from Dick, until the 1960s.
 Finally, Damie told Avery, she received a letter from a friend of Dick, saying he had been killed in an accident on the wharf.

-Carlson said that Rowland may have been killed in an explosion in a port explosion in Oregon.
+Carlson said Rowland may have been killed in a port explosion in Oregon.

 But Dick Rowland’s name does not appear on the list of people killed in that explosion.